tewhey-lab/MPRA_oligo_barcode_pipeline/README.md

 ## Before running the pipeline
 * Have a working version of Java in your workspace
-  * Or download the installer [here](https://www.java.com/en/download/manual.jsp) and copy to the machine
+  * Download the installer [here](https://www.java.com/en/download/manual.jsp) and copy to the machine

 * Have the latest version of Cromwell and Womtool in your workspace
   * Download [here](https://github.com/broadinstitute/cromwell/releases/tag/48)